RSE-Cambridge/iris-magnum/magnum-tour/README.md

 for you to try using Magnum.

-First ensure you have a working openstack CLI environment, that includes both python-openstackclient and python-magnumclient:
+First ensure you have a working openstack CLI environment, that includes both python-openstackclient and python-magnumclient.
+This needs to be run on a linux enviroment (such as Windows WSL) that has access to the OpenStack APIs.
+For IRIS at Cambridge, the APIs have public IP addresses:

     virtualenv ~/.venv
     . ~/.venv/bin/activate
     pip install -U pip
     pip install -U python-openstackclient python-magnumclient python-octaviaclient

-To access kubernetes, you will need to install kubectl: https://kubernetes.io/docs/tasks/tools/install-kubectl/
+To access Kubernetes, you will need to install kubectl on a machine that will have access to the Kubernetes API.
+Using the default templates at Cambirdge IRIS the Kubernetes API is accessed via a public IP address: https://kubernetes.io/docs/tasks/tools/install-kubectl/

     curl -LO https://storage.googleapis.com/kubernetes-release/release/`curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt`/bin/linux/amd64/kubectl